MAnalytics/mywebTemplate/content/post/getting-started/index.md

 +++
+title = "BDC Seminar Series - 2nd October 2018"
-title = "The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)" subtitle = "Monsuru Adepeju, Samuel Langton and Jon Bannister"
+subtitle = "The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)"

 date = 2018-10-02T00:00:00
 lastmod = 2018-11-03T00:00:00